 Presently, Idaho has harsh marijuana laws.
 Possession of three ounces or less is a misdemeanor that’s punishable by a 12-month jail term, a fine of $1,000 or both.
 If a person has more than three ounces, it’s considered a felony and is punishable by a five-year jail term and a fine of $10,000.
 A subsequent offense will attract a double penalty.

 Cultivation of marijuana is banned for both recreational and medical use in Idaho.
 Anyone found with 25 or more plants or one pound of cannabis has committed a felony.
 A person in possession of 25 to 50 plants will have to serve a 12-month jail term and pay a fine of $5,000.
 Possession of 50 to 100 plants attracts a three-year jail term and a fine of $10,000.
 Possession of more than 100 plants will be punishable by a five-year jail term and a fine of $15,000.

 Telemedicine or Telehealth services in Idaho are defined as the provision of health care services by a qualified provider to another person via information technology and electronic communication.
 In 2015, the Idaho Senate approved House Bill 189, which established the Idaho Telehealth Access Act.

-This act allows Telehealth services to be provided as long as the health care provider has a written record of the patient’s clinical history and the present symptoms to establish diagnosis and properly identify underlying conditions for the recommended treatment.
+This act allows Telehealth services to be provided as long as the healthcare provider has a written record of the patient’s clinical history and the present symptoms to establish a diagnosis and properly identify underlying conditions for the recommended treatment.
 However, the law has not been amended to permit telemedicine services for controlled substances like marijuana.